Selling Well

 Risk controls

-- Verify buyer ID and funds; use protected payment or bank branch meetups.
+- Verify buyer ID and funds; use cleared bank payments or bank branch meetups.

 - Keep copies of all documents and proof of payment.